julianduque/heroku-langchain/README.md

 # Heroku Mia LangChain SDK

-This SDK provides a convenient way to interact with Heroku's AI services, specifically for chat completions and agent functionalities.
+This SDK provides a convenient way to interact with Heroku's AI services, specifically for chat completions, agent functionalities, and text embeddings.

 ## Installation